SoloChe/SoloChe.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm currently PhD candidate in the Department of Systems Science and Industrial Engineering (SSIE) at Binghamton University.
+I'm currently a PhD candidate in the Department of Systems Science and Industrial Engineering (SSIE) at Binghamton University.
 My research interests lie in Machine Learning/Deep Learning with special focus on probabilistic model, e.g., Gaussian process, active learning and self-supervised learning.
 My CV can be found [here](assets/pdf/Industrial_Resume.pdf).